thunhan/random-number-api/README.md

 # Random Number Pool API

 This project provides a random number generation service using a pre-generated pool of random numbers.
-The pool is initialized from a binary file and supports generating random numbers with or without replacement.
+The pool is initialized from a archive binary file from RANDOM.ORG and supports generating random numbers with or without replacement.

 ## Features